Skip to content

 Like

-Like is the Chatter engagement action that lets a user signal approval, interest, or appreciation for a post, comment, or file.
+A Like is the Chatter engagement action that lets a user signal approval or interest in a feed post or comment with a single click.

 Definition